alexanderkoller/pergamon/src/bibtypst-styles.typ

 //        {\usebibmacro{translator+others}}}}
 }

+// Panic if one of the specified fields is missing.
+// A field specification can either be the name of a field (str),
+// in which case that field must exist; or it can be an array of strings,
+// in which case one of the fields in the array must exist.
+// This is useful e.g. for the case ("date", "year") or ("author", "editor").
 #let require-fields(reference, options, ..fields) = {
+  for fieldspec in fields.pos() {
+    let fieldspec-present = if type(fieldspec) == array {
+      let one-is-present = false
-  for field in fields.pos() {
+      for field in fieldspec {
-    assert(fd(reference, field, options) != none, message: strfmt("Required field '{}' is missing in entry '{}'!", field, reference.entry_key))
+        if fd(reference, field, options) != none {
+          one-is-present = true
         }
       }
+      one-is-present
+    } else {
+      fd(reference, fieldspec, options) != none
     }

+    if not fieldspec-present {
+      panic(strfmt("Required field '{}' is missing in entry '{}'!", fieldspec, reference.entry_key))
+    }
+  }
+}

 #let driver-article(reference, options) = {
-    // TODO - it's okay if either year or date is defined
-    // -> revamping dates and years is a major coherent work package that I should look at require-fields(reference, options, "author", "title", "journaltitle", "year")
+    require-fields(reference, options, "author", "title", "journaltitle", ("date", "year"))

     // For now, I am mapping both \newunit and \newblock to periods. periods(